Brightwizard21/cos425-group/README.md

 ## Tomomi Bahun
 I spent most of my time at home during the winter break.
 I watched a British baking show, and it made me want to learn baking.
 I practiced baking some fun stuff, like macarons and cream puffs, and they came out good.
 Also, I purchased the entire series of Demon Slayer books and enjoyed reading them.
 They were expensive, but I thought they were worth buying.

+## Jackson Connors
+I admittedly did not do too much over my winter break.
+Lots of my time was either spent at home or meeting up with friends or family that I hadn't seen for varying amounts of time.
+It was definitely a nice break from schoolwork, but it could only last so long.